somework/correlation-id/README.md

 ## Reactive frameworks

-The `CorrelationIdProvider` stores the ID separately for each fiber.
+The `CorrelationIdProvider` uses a fiber-aware storage backed by `WeakMap`.
+The ID is stored separately for each running fiber and falls back to synchronous storage when no fiber is active.
 When using event loop based frameworks like ReactPHP or AMPHP, every request handled in its own fiber automatically receives an isolated correlation ID.

 ```php
 $server = new React\Http\HttpServer(function (Psr\Http\Message\ServerRequestInterface $request) use ($middleware) {